civol/HDLRuby/README.md

 end
 ```

-Then, when this system named `my_base` is included into another system, this latter will inherit from the algorithms implemented inside method `my_generation` as shown in the following code:
+Then, when this system named `my_base` is included in another system, this latter will inherit from the algorithms implemented inside method `my_generation` as shown in the following code:

 ```ruby
 system :some_system, my_base do